Submissions

 To indicate emphasis, use only italics.

-All contributions should duly acknowledge any reference or quotations from the work of other authors or the previous work of the author.
-Reference shall be made in the original language of the source document referred to.
+All contributions should duly acknowledge any reference or quotations from the work of other authors or the author's previous work.
+Reference shall be made in the source document's original language.

 Quotations of more than three lines should be indented left and right without any quotation marks.
 Quotation marks in the block should appear as they normally do.
 Quotations of less than three lines should be in quotation marks and not indented from the text.
 Regarding alterations in a quotation, use: